Shi'ar: Politics

-Attitude toward the arts

-The Shi'ar consider artistic creativity to be a sign of insanity and deviance, as they lack the ability to dream.
-Shi'ar who have the ability to dream and create do all they can to suppress their impulses.
-In the past, execution was a common remedy to such 'infections'.
-A race called the Fianden had the ability to cause any Shi'ar to dream; this caused mass catatonia and insanity in most Shi'ar, although a small subset who already are able to dream recover after a brief delay.
-The Fianden were wiped out in a mass genocide.
-After they were used to destroy the Fianden, the Shi'ar executed all of the natural dreamers to purge the taint from their bloodlines.
-Nevertheless, the trait does still emerge periodically, to continued violent repression.

 History

-After leaving their world, the Shi'ar started an intergalactic Empire and forced other cultures in order to become stronger and ruled for millions of years.
+After leaving their world, the Shi'ar started an intergalactic Empire, conquered other cultures, and ruled for millions of years.
 Such cultures included the Chameloids, Lupaks, Stygians, Strontians, Hodinn, Saurids and many more.
-When the Shi'ar invaded the homeworld of the Mephitisoids, they declared to bring civilization to the primitive world.
-However this was a lie and the Mephitisoids had technology almost equal to the Shi'ar.
-The Shi'ar conquered the peaceful Mephistoids stealing their technology.
-However, the true history was lost to legend and propaganda.
+The Shi'ar also conquered the peaceful Mephitisoids, stealing their technology, and erased the truth from history.
+Another culture the Shi'ar attacked and hid from history was the Threshold, an ancient civilization of mutants who lived on Earth billions of years ago.
+The ancient Shi'ar were repelled by the Threshold, which damaged their pride.

-When the Shi'ar known as Rook'shir was bonded to the Phoenix Force, he became Dark Phoenix and wreaked havoc across Shi'ar empire.
+When the Shi'ar known as Rook'shir bonded to the Phoenix Force, he became the Dark Phoenix and wreaked havoc across the Shi'ar empire.
 In order to stop him, the first Imperial Guard sent Gladiator after him, who killed him.
-For years all his descendants were culled, out of fear that one of them might host the Phoenix Force like their ancestor.
+For years, Rook'shir's descendants were killed out of fear that one of them might host the Phoenix Force like their ancestor.
 Rook'shir left behind a sword known as the Blade of the Phoenix which contained a small portion of the Phoenix Force's power.
 The sword could only be lifted by Rook'shir's descendants.
 Korvus is the only known surviving descendant of Rook'shir.

 M'Kraan Crystal

-D'Ken Neramani, a corrupt Shi'ar ruler, attempted to use the powerful M'Kraan Crystal to take over the universe.
+D'Ken Neramani, a corrupt Shi'ar ruler, attempts to use the M'Kraan Crystal to take over the universe.
 His younger sister Lilandra and her new allies, the X-Men, foiled his plans.
 He was rendered comatose by the crystal and Lilandra then took over as the Majestrix of the Shi'ar empire.
-The X-Men, as well as most of Earth's other superheroes, have had cordial if not friendly relations with the Shi'ar empire ever since.
+The X-Men, as well as most of Earth's other superheroes, have had cordial if not friendly relations with the Shi'ar empire since.